AWMA manufacture Automated Trash Screens that safely and effectively remove seeds, weed, rubbish and other debris from waterways.

-To date AWMA Mechanical Trash Screens have been manufactured up to 3.5m wide, with no restriction on depth.
+To date AWMA Automated Trash Screens have been manufactured up to 3.5m wide, with no restriction on depth.
+The screen medium is a stainless steel wedge wire with 5mm aperture to capture weed, rubbish and debris.

 - reduced operator risk by eliminating manual cleaning requirements